AlmadaBraian/dojoProyect/src/main/resources/templates/js/lib/dojo/dojo/README.md

 dojo
 ====

-This is the foundation package for the Dojo 1 Toolkit.
-While still being maintained, new development is primarily focused on modern Dojo.

-Checkout the [Dojo framework website](https://dojo.io/) or if you want a more detailed technical status and overview, checkout the [`Dojo roadmap`](https://dojo.io/community/).

-This package is sometimes
-referred to as the “core”, it contains the most generally applicable sub-packages and modules.
+**dojo** is the foundation package of version 1.x of the Dojo Toolkit.
+Sometimes referred to as the “core”, it contains the most generally applicable sub-packages and modules.
 The dojo package covers a wide range of functionality like Ajax, DOM manipulation, class-type programming, events, promises, data stores,